y9san9/public-vault/content/content/bicycle-moscow-minsk.md

 **1:30am.** We are at some random gas station, we want to sleep so much.
 I see a bus that I used before to get from Moscow to Minsk.
 This bus drives about 10 hours and makes a single stop on that exact gas station where we happened to be.
 It remembered me how easy it was for me to get to Minsk before...

 **2:20am.** We crossed the border!
 I personally thought it might be a fun conversation with border patrol, but it wasn't.
 Neither side (Russian or Belarusian) was impressed.
 They say it's a common route for bicyclists.
 One of them joked that since we were crossing the border at night we might smuggling some drugs or stuff...
 Another told us that he met a guy that was going on foot from Nizhniy Novgoroz to Minsk.
-That's 120 km!!!
-On foot!!! ~He is the one smuggling drugs if anyone...~
+That's 1200 km!!!
+On foot!!! ~He is the one smuggling drugs if anything...~

 ![[bicycle_trip_moscow_minsk_border.jpg]]
 _Pic: We asked random dude Bohdan to make a photo of us.
 He asked us to follow his tiktok account for that_